ml5js/ml5-library/CONTRIBUTING.md

 4. you create a new branch on your `forked` copy of the ml5-library and call it something meaningful like `new-generative-model-x`
 5. you jam on your new feature, commit your changes with meaningful commit messages, and push your changes to your new feature branch (e.g. `new-generative-model-x`)
 6. you should also add an example of your new feature to the `examples/` directory so that other people can learn how to use your new feature.
 7. when ready, make a pull request to the `development` branch of ml5-library.
 Submit to the `development` since your feature is part of the new frontier of the ml5-library.
-Important is step 7 below.
 8. the ml5 dev team will review your changes and quite likely correspond with you on your changes.
 When all looks good, your changes will be merged in. 🎉
 9. hi-fives 👏 and hugs 🤗